hyperledger/firefly/doc-site/docs/tutorials/custom_contracts/cardano.md

     });

     // In Cardano, addresses don't hold ADA or native tokens directly.
-    // Instead, they control uTXOS (unspent transaction outputs),
+    // Instead, they control UTxOs (unspent transaction outputs),
-    // and those uTXOs contain some amount of ADA and native tokens.
+    // and those UTxOs contain some amount of ADA and native tokens.
-    // You can't spent part of a uTXO in a transaction; instead, transactions
+    // You can't spent part of a UTxO in a transaction; instead, transactions
     // include inputs with more funds than they need, and a "change" output
     // to give any excess funds back to the original sender.